Brushtalk: Brushtalks between Japanese and Vietnamese

 書 (seal)From the Grand Commander of Annam, the Duke of Thuỵ State, I respectfully return this letter.

-The sovereign of Japan, the senior first-rank lord Tokugawa Ieyasu, said: "In the way of maintaining neighbourly relations, trust is of utmost importance."
+The sovereign of Japan, the senior first-rank lord Minamoto no Ieyasu, said: "In the way of maintaining neighbourly relations, trust is of utmost importance."
 Although the territories of Japan and Annam differ, our lands are aligned under the same celestial principles, sharing the same axis and stars, as if connected to the pivot of the heavens.
 I am deeply grateful to the king for his generosity, as vast as the sea, which has benefited my humble country.
 Each year, merchant ships are dispatched, bringing supplies, including those for military use, and I have received such generous treatment.
 However, my sense of gratitude remains unfulfilled, and I am unable to fully express my appreciation for the noble sentiments conveyed in the precious letter, which reflect the king’s benevolence.
 I wish to affirm my commitment to trust and loyalty, and thus send this letter with the utmost respect.
 I humbly present a small gift of local products from afar, hoping that the king will graciously accept it as a token of goodwill.
 It is my hope that this will further the friendship between our two nations and establish a bond that will last for countless years.

 Written on the thirteenth day of the fifth month in the seventh year of Hoằng Định.